Cliff Sutter

 Clifford Samuel Sutter (August 31, 1910 – May 24, 2000) was an American tennis player.
+At the U.S. National Championships, Sutter reached the semifinals in 1932, which he lost in five sets to world no. 1 and eventual champion Ellsworth Vines.
+He reached the quarterfinals in 1930, 1933 and 1934.
+Sutter was ranked world no. 5 for 1932 by A. Wallis Myers of The Daily Telegraph.

 Personal life

-Clifford Sutter was born in New Orleans, Louisiana, to Fred W. Sutter, who died December 17, 1943 and resided at 5526 Loyola Avenue, New Orleans.
+Clifford Sutter was born in New Orleans, Louisiana, to Fred W. Sutter, who died December 17, 1943, and resided at 5526 Loyola Avenue, New Orleans.

 Fred W. Sutter was a bakery owner who, with the help of neighbors with whom he wished to play tennis, built his own grass tennis court on two vacant lots adjacent to Sutter's property on Loyola (formerly Franklin) Avenue in New Orleans, and Fred W. Sutter's sons Eddie, Cliff and Ernie grew up from early childhood playing on that court.
 Cliff Sutter became the only male New Orleanian to play the main draw singles at Wimbledon, in 1933, where he beat Germany's Baron Gottfried von Cramm (who would later win the French Championship twice, 1934 & '36, reach the Wimbledon final twice, 1935 & '36, and the U.S. final once, 1937).
 Cliff's younger brother Ernie, who like Cliff won the Intercollegiate singles twice in the 1930s, was severely wounded while serving in the U.S. Army in North Africa in 1943 during WWII, curtailing his tennis career.
 Ernie became a top lawyer with Shell Oil Co. after the war and eventually made a tennis comeback, winning the U.S. Veterans' Doubles Championship at the Longwood Cricket Club in Boston with his brother Cliff in 1961.